mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## 7. Sketch your ideas first

-Context didn't matter.
+The most efficient way I found to communicate my ideas was with a simple sketch.
+A simple stick figure drawing communicates a lot.

+Start by sending your cartoonist a simple sketch of your own.
+Accompany it with a description of how you want them to develop it.

+## 8. Include reference images

+Imagine you want a cartoon that features a car.
+Well, there are lots of different types of cars.
+Is it a sports car or an SUV?

+Think about the elements in your cartoon that could be drawn in a variety of ways, then use Google Image Search to find an image that matches what you have in mind.

-## 8. Maintain reasonable expectations for revisions
+## 9. Maintain reasonable expectations for revisions

+The thing that gave me the most angst during this process was asking for revisions.
+I didn't know how many revisions was "normal."
+If I asked for five tweaks, was I a really demanding client exploiting my cartoonists time?
+Or do cartoonists expect lots of revisions just from the nature of the work?

+I asked each of the cartoonists what they considered a normal range of revisions to ask for:

+TODO: Cite each person's answers.

+On an hourly contract, this matters less because you're compensating them for each revision.

 If your idea changes, offer to compensate.

-Answers varied.
+If you started by saying you wanted a single image, but now you want an elaborate three-panel cartoon, that's more work for the cartoonist.
+This isn't a problem on an hourly contract, but on a fixed-price contract, you should adjust the contract price if you've had a change of heart that drastically changes the scope of work.

 Once you accept the work, that's it.
 The job is over once you approve.
 If you later notice something wrong or you change your mind, don't expect to get those changes for free.

-## 9. Give attribution
+## 10. Give attribution

-* A published book: Always
-* Blog post: It's expected, but not strictly required
+* Blog post: Expected, but not strictly required
+* A published book: Required
-* Logos / advertisements: Attribution is not expected
+* Logos / advertisements: Not expected

 While none of the artists I spoke with said they strictly require it, they all agreed that it was standard to give attribution